stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the profile of consultant you need to hire.

-## implementing OKRs - decouple remuneration from OKRs
+## implement OKRs - decouple remuneration

 Most practitioners, including the father of OKRs, Intel’s Andy Grove, and the pioneers since, firmly believe that remuneration should be decoupled from OKRs.